Comparisons12 min read

 Core Features

-Look, this is where the philosophical split really shows up.
+This is where the two apps really diverge philosophically.
 Acorns is automation-first — it invests for you via round-ups, recurring deposits, and found money.
 Set it and forget it.
 Stash is education-first — it wants you to understand what you're buying and why.
 You can still automate with Smart Portfolios, but the app nudges you toward active participation.

 Neither approach is wrong.
-Passive automation means you're less likely to panic-sell during a market dip at 2am.
-Active learning means you might actually understand your portfolio in 10 years.
-Both outcomes have real merit, and it honestly comes down to your personality.
+Automation means you're less likely to panic-sell during a market dip at 2am.
+Education means you might actually understand your portfolio in 10 years.
+Both have real merit.
+And honestly, it comes down to your personality.

 Winner: Tie — depends entirely on what you value.